-This study captured expenditures that were incurred between July 2018 and June 2019, hereafter referred to as the 'study period'.
+This study captured expenditures that were incurred between July 2019 and June 2020, hereafter referred to as the 'study period' in this section.

 5.1 Data Collection

 As discussed above, expenditure and labor hours data were collected as inputs to the IMPLAN inputoutput model.
 These inputs were categorized by industry sector and location at the zip code level.
 The following sections detail the data collection process used to develop these inputs.